thainamhoang/adasite/index.md

 Once we have the similarity matrix, we need to figure out the **threshold** for the similarities.
-We want to create an edge between all the movies for which the similarity is higher than the threshold. [_How to Start a Revolution_](https://www.imdb.com/title/tt1956516/) from the similarity matrix, for example, will not have too many connected movies.
+We want to create an edge between all the movies for which the similarity is higher than the number we pick. [_How to Start a Revolution_](https://www.imdb.com/title/tt1956516/) from the similarity matrix, for example, will not have too many connected movies.
 In order to come up with threshold, let's look at the histogram of the similarities below.